IreneGithundi/JS-Fundamentals/README.md

 ##  5-to_integer.js
 A Script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer

+## 6-multi_languages_loop.js
+A script that prints 3 lines by using an array of string and a loop.